Cerebellum-Network/contribute/Bounties/Active/secure-notes-js.md

 - Load and view the existing SECURE "note" from specified wallet address.
 8. Additional error handling (401: not authorized).

-++ Notes should have a maximum upload size of 1MB.

 ## Team
 - NAME 1 (ROLE @ ORG): THIRD-PERSON BIO